ManticoreGamesInc/CC-Talking-Heads/README.md

 Drag the Talking Heads template into the Hierarchy.
 The template comes with an example included so you can test the component out.
 The example template that is included can be removed from the Hierarchy if needed.

+For easy interaction with an NPC, there is a trigger template that can be dropped in and customized to make interacting easier so no scripting is required.

 The root of the template in the hierarchy has custom properties to customize the component.

 - **InCurve**